wltrup/WTOpenSource/README.md

 ![GitHub tag (latest SemVer)](https://img.shields.io/github/v/tag/wltrup/DictionarySorting)
 ![GitHub](https://img.shields.io/github/license/wltrup/DictionarySorting)

-**DictionarySorting** is a Swift Package Manager package for iOS/tvOS (10.0 and above), watchOS (4.0 and above), and macOS (10.14 and above), under Swift 5.0 and above, implementing an extension to `Dictionary` that provides an easy-to-use and ergonomic "swifty" way to sort a dictionary, as easy as:
+**DictionarySorting** is a Swift package for iOS/tvOS (10.0 and above), watchOS (4.0 and above), and macOS (10.14 and above), under Swift 5.0 and above, implementing an extension to `Dictionary` that provides an easy-to-use and ergonomic "swifty" way to sort a dictionary, as easy as:
 ```swift
 let data = /* ... */ // a dictionary of some kind
 let sorted = data.sorted(by: .keys(.ascending)) // returns an array of the elements stored in the